by Autistics for Autistics Ontario

 The Politics of ABA

-There are positive alternatives to ABA; in fact, many jurisdictions outside of Ontario (such as the UK) have stopped funding ABA in favour of other approaches.
-Others provide a range of service options, not just ABA.
+There are alternatives to ABA; in fact, many jurisdictions outside of Ontario (such as the UK) have stopped funding ABA in favour of progressive approaches such as Universal Design.
+Other jurisdictions provide a range of service options, not just ABA.

-Yet, after the Ontario Association for Behaviour Analysis hired lobbyists targeting eight Ministries at Queen’s Park, in 2017 the Liberal government unveiled a new $500 million government autism plan (Ontario Autism Program) where only ABA is funded, only ABA is allowed in schools –and therapists who receive public funding (including SLPs and OTs) now must become ABA-certified.
+Unfortunately, after the Ontario Association for Behaviour Analysis hired lobbyists targeting eight Ministries at Queen’s Park in 2017, the government unveiled a $500 million government autism plan (Ontario Autism Program) where only ABA is funded, only ABA is allowed in schools –and therapists who receive public funding (including SLPs and OTs) now must become ABA-certified.
 Ontario’s entire autism programming budget has thus been earmarked for ABA.
-Today, not one dollar goes towards programs or services related to autism that are non-ABA.

 Some parent-led organizations also have professional relationships with the ABA industry.
 Autism Speaks Canada, for example, collaborates on an online documentary series which features children (too young to consent to having their supposed “social deficits” exploited onscreen) to promote the work of a Canadian ABA therapist.
 (Please Contact us if you would like to be involve in our campaign around this).